SR240826/MyJSfunctions/README.md

 # MyJSfunctions

-I am using this function repeatedly
+I am using this function repeatedly.